Fitness Volt

 Lu Xiaojun

-Power, like strength, is a trainable fitness component, and the right exercises can have a massive impact on your performance.
+Power, like strength, is a trainable fitness component, and the right exercises can greatly impact your performance.

 Before trying any of these exercises, you must prepare your body and mind for what you are about to do.
 To be effective, any power exercise must be performed explosively and with maximum effort.
 Needless to say, this puts a lot of stress on your muscles, ligaments, and joints.